quicwg/ops-drafts/draft-ietf-quic-manageability.md

 NATs sometimes hit an operational limit where they exhaust available public IP addresses and ports, and must evict flows from their address/port mapping.
-CIDs offer a way to multiplex many connections over a single address and port.
+CIDs might appear to offer a way to multiplex many connections over a single address and port.

 However, QUIC endpoints may negotiate new connection IDs inside cryptographically protected packets, and begin using them at will.
 Imagine two